-Income tax is the harsh reality that every entrepreneur or a business owner has to accept.
+Income tax is the harsh reality every entrepreneur or business owner must accept.

-However, it is our duty to contribute towards paying income tax, and we can’t escape from this duty because it is ultimately a source of revenue for the government.
+However, we must contribute towards paying income tax, and we can’t escape from this duty because it is ultimately a source of revenue for the government.

 However, we can try to minimize our tax liability.

-Let us consider the various ways by which one can save income tax in India for entrepreneurs.
+Let us consider the various ways one can save income tax in India for entrepreneurs.